 If dinner is included with your prom ticket, proceed to number four.
-If not, get on your phone and make dinner reservations now.
-Pick a nice, sit-down restaurant that's nearby (no fast food guys!) and that your date will enjoy.
+If not, get on your phone and make those dinner reservations now.
+Pick a nice sit-down restaurant that's nearby (no fast food guys!) and that your date will enjoy.
 Whether you're going alone or with a group of friends, make reservations as soon as possible.
 All of your classmates will be doing the same and the best spot in town will book up.
 Also, just like purchasing prom tickets, most guys will pick up the dinner tab.

 4. Arrange Transportation

 Whether you have your own car, borrowing the family mini-van, finally getting the keys to your dad's cherished '65 Mustang or renting a limo, make sure you have a way to get you and your date to prom.
 If you don't want to drive or don't have a license, renting a limo with a large group of friends is a fun and memorable option.

 Prom tradition says the guy presents his date with a beautiful floral corsage.
 What's a corsage, you ask?
 It's a small bouquet of flowers worn on a female's wrist.
 (Your date will likely buy a similar boutonniere for the lapel of your tux.)
 Corsages can be purchased at local florists for about $35 to $40.
 Many grocery florists make corsages, too, and sometimes for a bit cheaper than a flower shop.
 Since ribbon is often involved, the florist will likely want to know the color of your date's dress to coordinate.
 (Ask your date.
 While you think she's wearing "pink," in reality she could be wearing "blush pink" or "coral," which are much different colors to a florist.)

 Some guys will skip the corsage and bring their prom date a bouquet of flowers instead.
 Make the bouquet special, and still try to match details of it to her dress or include her favorite flowers.

 6. Rent A Tuxedo or Press Your Dark Suit